 Attendees of the Ranch Management University should include the following:

 The Ranch Management University is held each April and October in College Station.
-Enrollment is limited to the first 50 individuals to ensure there is adequate opportunity for interaction with faculty.
+Enrollment is limited to the first 50 individuals to ensure adequate opportunity for interaction with faculty.
 Registration links will be posted several months prior to each event.
-If you are interested in attending this special workshop, please contact us.

 For more information contact: